JBeni/BlazorShop/README_ToImplement.txt

+-> TO DO

--> Add A logger for errors
+-> Add A logger for errors in controllers ??

 -> Configure Serilog

--> send all error messages to the client side for infos
+-> Create a WebJob to deactivate a subscription from database if the current period end ENDS, Hosted Background Service

+-> Refresh Token